 stone surfaces are NOT attached to the table frames.

-when correctly centred the natural weight is suf cient to prevent it from moving. please ensure that the person cleaning the table or area around it is aware of this most breakages, especially of smaller surfaces, occur during cleaning or moving.
+when correctly centred the natural weight is sufficient to prevent it from moving. please ensure that the person cleaning the table or area around it is aware of this. most breakages, especially of smaller surfaces, occur during cleaning or moving.

-IMPORTANT – make yourself acquainted with the maintenance advice.
+make yourself acquainted with the following maintenance advice